JamesClonk/JamesClonk.github.io/content/posts/my-own-kubernetes.md

 | [Grafana](https://grafana.com/grafana) | Monitoring and metric analytics & dashboards for Prometheus and Loki | https://github.com/grafana/grafana |
 | [PostgreSQL](https://www.postgresql.org) | The world's most advanced open source relational database | https://www.postgresql.org/docs |

-I've added each of these components into a [vendired](https://carvel.dev/vendir/) subdirectory in the main k8s-infrastructure repository, containing upstream deployment templates (be it a Helm chart, kustomize templates, release.yaml's, or in whatever other format the component is made available by its maintainers).
+I've added each of these components vendored with vendir[^1] into a subdirectory in the main k8s-infrastructure repository, containing upstream deployment templates (be it a Helm chart, kustomize templates, release.yaml's, or in whatever other format the component is made available by its maintainers).

-Each of them has its own `deploy.sh` shellscript, which uses the vendired upstream templates together with additional [ytt overlay templates](https://carvel.dev/ytt/) to deploy against Kubernetes with [kapp](https://carvel.dev/kapp/).
+Each of them has its own `deploy.sh` shellscript, which uses the vendired upstream templates together with additional ytt[^2] overlay templates to deploy against Kubernetes with kapp[^3].
 Whenever I want to deploy let's say for example `oauth2-proxy`, all I need to do is go into that directoy and run the shellscript.

 The idea behind this is that it must be entirely reproducable and idempotent, I want to be able to re-run the `deploy.sh` as often as I like and it should just do its thing and ensure the same components with the same configuration get applied to the cluster each time as expected.